frederikvig/nyum/_recipes/focaccia.md

 ---

-* `3 tblsp` olive oil
+* `3 tbsp` olive oil
-* `2 tsp` coarse sea salt
+* `1½ tsp` coarse sea salt
-* `1 tblsp` fresh rosemary
+* `1 tbsp` fresh rosemary

 > To make the topping: Drizzle the top of the dough with 2 tablespoons of the olive oil, the sea salt, and rosemary.

 ---

-> Transfer the pan to the oven and bake until the top of the focaccia is golden brown, 20 to 25 minutes.
+> Transfer the pan to the oven and bake until the top of the focaccia is golden brown, about 25 minutes.
 Remove from the oven and drizzle with the remaining 1 tablespoon of olive oil.
 Let cool for 5 to 10 minutes before cutting into 12 pieces.

 ---